kfstorm/carnivore/README.md

     - A single HTML file with all CSS/JavaScript/image/... resources included.
 Looks exactly like the original web page.
 (Thank you, [monolith](https://github.com/Y2Z/monolith)!)
     - A polished version of the above HTML file that removes clutter and only keeps the article content.
 (Thank you, [readability](https://github.com/mozilla/readability)!)
     - A Markdown version of the polished web page.
 (Thank you, [pandoc](https://github.com/jgm/pandoc)!)
-    - (More formats like PDF and whole page image could be added as needed.)
+    - A PDF document of the original web page.
+(Thank you, [weasyprint](https://github.com/Kozea/WeasyPrint)!)
-3. Process the archived files the way you like.
+    - (More formats like whole page image could be added as needed.)
-    - Save files to a local path.
+3. Process the generated files the way you like.
     - Upload files to a GitHub repo.
     - Call a customized post-processing script written by yourself.
     - (More post-processing methods could be added as needed.)